lfoppiano/grobid-quantities/doc/gettingStarted.md

 curl -X POST -F "text=I've lost two minutes." localhost:8060/service/processQuantityText
 ```

-> :note: The model is designed and trained to work at *paragraph level*.
+> :information_source: The model is designed and trained to work at *paragraph level*.
 The expected text input to the parser is a paragraph or a text segment of similar size, not a complete document.
 In case you have a long textual document, it is better either to exploit existing structures (e.g. XML/HTML `<p>` elements) to initially segment it into paragraphs or sentences, or to apply an automatic paragraph/sentence segmentation.
 Then send them separately to grobid-quantities to be processed.

 #### Using the python client